Canine Parvovirus Symptoms and Treatment

 Make a habit of grabbing a towel quickly to clean up any accidents, and there will be many.
 Follow up by using a spray bottle with the bleach mix to coat the soiled area, then let it air dry.
 You can also use the puppy pads to create a nest for your pet.
 Puppy pads have waterproof plastic on them to help prevent your furniture, carpet, or flooring from absorbing the water from the vomit.

-Bleach the Yard?
+Should I Bleach the Yard?

 Even once your dog's health begins to improve, you need to stay vigilant about cleaning up the areas it may have soiled with virus.
 You should even take a bleach mix and a hose to clean the areas of your yard your dog may have used.
 Parvovirus has been known to live up to 2 years in the environment and the only thing that will kill it is bleach.

 Help!
-My Dog's Head is Shaking!
+My Dog's Head Is Shaking!

 Generalized Parvo Timeline